Introduction to Remote Work & Collaboration

 According to a 2017 Deloitte survey of more than 10,000 business and HR leaders from 140 countries, the organization of the future is a “network of teams.”
 Teams are becoming much more dynamic, and work is more distributed.

-Aside from a general trend towards dispersed teamwork, more employers are recognizing the benefits of expanding their hiring beyond a single location.
+Aside from a general trend towards dispersed teamwork, more employers are recognizing the benefits of expanding their hiring beyond a single location, and instead, recruiters have a wider talent pool to choose from.

 Here are some of main reasons companies are hiring remote:

-Wherever you’re located, it can be hard to hire top talent.
+Wherever you’re located, it can be hard to hire top talent with a vast number of job postings for human resources to compete with.
 If you are building a company based in Silicon Valley or another bustling area, the competition for the best professionals might be too high.
 Or if you live in a smaller city, it can be hard to persuade your prospects to move there and change their lifestyle for a new job.

-So building a remote team gives you a lot of flexibility to hire top talent from all over the world.
+So building a remote team gives you a lot of flexibility as a business owner to hire top talent from all over the world.
 Increasingly, people expect flexible remote work policies when they are looking for a new job.
 Over 70% of employees report that the ability to telecommute will be extremely important in choosing their next job.

 If remote work had an NPS, it would be sky-high — according to Miro’s survey of the remote workforce, 91% think that remote work is a good fit for them.
 As the trend has grown, people generally report the benefits of flexible schedules, work/life balance, and productivity improvements.